ES-1085/project-plant-boids-ellie-and-finn/proposal/proposal.md

 choice of different seabird species and plant structure on the islands.
 The function of the visualizations we create will primarily be exploratory, informing further statistical analysis during Finn’s senior project credits.
-The question our visualizations will inform: is there a relationship between the distribution of plant species and the distribution of nesting seabirds in the Gulf of Maine?
+The question our visualizations will inform is: is there a relationship between the distribution of plant species and the distribution of nesting seabirds in the Gulf of Maine?

+We hypothesize that bird species may be stratified by vegetation species, based on the habitat structure that those plants form.
+Either this trend will exist and persist across the 4 islands in the study, supporting a habitat selection hypothesis, or there will be no obvious trend in the dataset, which would support the null hypothesis: that the seabirds are not strongly influenced by the vegetation surrounding their nest.

 Finn collected the primary dataset for this project on four seabird islands (Shabby, Great Duck, Heron, Schoodic Islands) during the summer